-is the most popular search engine in the world.
+Google is the most popular search engine in the world.
 It handles more than 3.3 billion web searches every single day.
-These searches usually contain questions or problems that people are trying to resolve like "how to keep my pool from turning green" or "homeowners insurance in scottsdale".
+These searches usually contain questions or problems that people are trying to resolve like "How to keep my pool from turning green" or "homeowners insurance in scottsdale".
+Exposing your business to qualified customers is essential.